Mbaruku2003/alx-higher_level_programming/0x02-python-import_modules/README.md

-to use the imported function in a printing, we will call the entire function as a whole allong with its parameters parenthesised we use square brackets when dealing with argv i.e argv[] we use int() to cast strings in python to numbers
+to use the imported function in a printing, we will call the entire function as a whole allong with its parameters parenthesised we use square brackets when dealing with argv i.e argv[] we use int() to cast strings in python to numbers we can use from filex import ... to import a certain function from a file, however, we woulpdnt mention the .py in file x argv is found in sys module andf is used to check for arguenment passed to command line